spatie/schema-org/README.md

 [![StyleCI](https://styleci.io/repos/74684096/shield?branch=master)](https://styleci.io/repos/74684096)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/schema-org.svg?style=flat-square)](https://packagist.org/packages/spatie/schema-org)

 `spatie/schema-org` provides a fluent builder for **all** Schema.org types and their properties.
-The code in `src` is generated from Schema.org's [JSOSN-LD standards file](https://raw.githubusercontent.com/schemaorg/schemaorg/main/data/releases/9.0/schemaorg-all-https.jsonld), so it provides objects and methods for the entire core vocabulary.
+The code in `src` is generated from Schema.org's [JSON-LD standards file](https://raw.githubusercontent.com/schemaorg/schemaorg/main/data/releases/9.0/schemaorg-all-https.jsonld), so it provides objects and methods for the entire core vocabulary.
 The classes and methods are also fully documented as a quick reference.

 ```php
 use Spatie\SchemaOrg\Schema;